kasterlevi/MYT1L-NDD_Analysis/README.md

 For questions on this code and analysis, please contact the corresponding author on the publication.
 Manuscript and corresponding author will be added here after publication acceptance.

+## BGR Access Request

+To request access to the BGR data utilized in this analysis, please click on the `COLLABORATE` tab on the [National Brain Gene Registry Site](https://braingeneregistry.wustl.edu/faq/).

 ## Repository Data

 ### MYT1L_Figure.ipynb